OpenVidu Browser - v2.32.2

 Interface PublisherEventMap

 Events dispatched by Publisher object.
-Manage event listeners with on, once and off methods.
+Manage event listeners with Publisher.on, Publisher.once and Publisher.off methods.

 Example: